piaodazhu/ComponentTrie/README.md

 ```

 ## License
-ttlHashMap source code is available under the MIT License.
+ComponentTrie source code is available under the MIT License.